 Learning how to start Bible journaling can take some thought.
-There are many different ways to Bible journal and you need to find the best way for you.
+These Bible journaling ideas are intended to help you narrow down your journaling style.

 By understanding your personality type, you can start Bible journaling today and develop a habit for long-term success.
-Read through each type of journaler below to determine what type of Bible journaling method works for you.
+Read through each type of Bible journal method below to determine what type of Bible journaling method works for you.

 Once you have a great idea of what TYPE of Bible Journaler you are, you can proceed forward confidently, knowing that your type will help strengthen your new habits.